Degrees/Minutes/Seconds (DMS) vs Decimal Degrees (DD)

 In a geographic coordinate system (GCS), we can reference any point on Earth by its longitude and latitude coordinates.
 Because a GCS uses a sphere to define locations on the Earth, we use angles measured in degrees from the earth’s center to any point on the surface.

-The coordinates (0°N, 0°E) is where the equator and prime meridian cross.
+The coordinates (0°N, 0°E) are where the equator and prime meridian cross.
 The funny thing is that if you look at this location on a map, it’s all ocean.
 But because GIS professionals sometimes mistakenly define their project when adding XY coordinates, (0°N, 0°E) had turned into a fictional location called “null island”.

 When we move northward along the prime meridian, the longitude value stays fixed at 0°.
 But the latitude angle and coordinate increases because we move northward.